medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 In my setup, my personal data will be located in an external drive, plugged in a USB port.
-I want to always mount this drive at startup if the external drive is plugged, but ignore at startup if not plugged.
+I want to always mount this drive at startup if the external drive is plugged, but ignore at startup otherwise.

-The idea is to add an entry in `/etc/fstab` file.
+The solution is to add a custom entry in `/etc/fstab` file.

 First, let's plug the device and check how it is mapped: